Anthony Duckworth-Chad

 Anthony Nicholas George Duckworth-Chad (born 1942), of Pynkney Hall, in Tattersett near King's Lynn, Norfolk, England, is a landowner, City of London business man, and a senior county officer for Norfolk.

-Education
+Early life and education

-Duckworth-Chad was educated at West Downs School, Winchester, and Eton College.
+Duckworth-Chad is son of Anthony John Stanhope Duckworth, of Dodges House, Sharpthorne, near East Grinstead, Sussex, and Audrey Diana, daughter of J. N. Tollenaar, of Sloane Street.
+He was educated at Eton College and Royal Agricultural College, Cirencester.
+His paternal grandfather was Sir George Herbert Duckworth, half-brother of the painter Vanessa Bell and writer Virginia Woolf.
+Duckworth-Chad's great-uncle, Gerald Duckworth founded the London publishing firm of Duckworth & Co; Duckworth-Chad agreed to become the heir of his great-uncle's widow with the stipulation that he would add her maiden name, Chad, to his own.

-Public life
+Career

-He is a liveryman and past Prime Warden of the Worshipful Company of Fishmongers of the City of London, Chairman of the Governing Body of Gresham's School, Holt, Vice-President of the Anglers’ Conservation Association, Trustee of the Country Land and Business Association Charitable Trust, and Trustee of the Rudhams Playing Fields Trust.
+He is a liveryman and past Prime Warden of the Worshipful Company of Fishmongers of the City of London, Chairman of the Governing Body of Gresham's School, Holt, vice-president of the Anglers’ Conservation Association, Trustee of the Country Land and Business Association Charitable Trust, and Trustee of the Rudhams Playing Fields Trust.

 In 1992, Duckworth-Chad was appointed High Sheriff of Norfolk.
 He now serves as a Deputy Lieutenant of Norfolk.

 In 1999, he was appointed an Officer of the Order of the British Empire (OBE) for services to the Country Landowners' Association and the Rural Community.